-- A variety of payment modes and SEO optimization Methods included.
+- A variety of payment modes and SEO optimization Methods are included.

 What makes Shopify appealing to entrepreneurs is that you don’t have to pay for web hosting separately.
 The minute you sign up for their plans, you get everything you need to get your store running.
-The aim of Shopify was to make launching an eCommerce store easy for those who didn’t know how to code.
+Shopify aimed to make launching an eCommerce store easy for those who didn’t know how to code.
 The themes and website elements can be coded, however, for those who have some programming experience.

 Top 9 Ways to Drive Shopify Sales

 If you’ve just launched your eCommerce store through Shopify, you will be having questions.
 We will be covering some ways you can drive sales and build your business using this platform below.